DanielEstrada1/Switch-Script-Controller/README.md

 ![test](https://user-images.githubusercontent.com/36652048/179449842-f3eeb687-27a0-49c0-aee9-dd8f612277a0.gif)

 Also in case you would like to be sure that the Arduino has connected to the switch you can edit the step[] in Joystick.c to use [asottile's](https://github.com/asottile/switch-microcontroller) method instead.
 All you have to do is switch which code is commented out in that array and it will work.
+His method has you go back to the home page, press controllers, press change order/grip, then plug in the controller.
+This method takes a little bit more time but guarantees that the arduino is connected and ready to receive inputs in the game of your choice.

 ![test](https://user-images.githubusercontent.com/36652048/179635046-ae8ad4a7-8988-44f2-8710-de0a0b3cecc9.gif)